M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 #### How to get those credits?

-At the moment this course is not designed for the purpose of collecting course credits in the context of your education at the Goethe University Frankfurt.
+This course is not designed for the purpose of collecting course credits in the context of your education at the Goethe University Frankfurt.
 Should this ever be subject to change this section will provide all necessary information for students.

 ##### Exams and Assignments

 There will be `# a number of homework assignments`.
 Assignments will be provided in the respective sections of this course.

 ### Code of conduct